-It’s a formula for anxiety that can take a toll on your health, according to Dr. Russell Greenfield of Novant Health Integrative Medicine.
+It’s a formula for anxiety that can take a toll on your health, according to doctors at Novant Health Integrative Medicine.
 Integrative medicine is an approach to healing that takes into account the whole person – body, mind, spirit, family, community and environment.

-"Physicians of a certain age like myself were actually taught that the mind exists separate from the rest of the body and should be treated in that way," Greenfield said.
-"But now we have excellent research suggesting that what we call psychosocial stress – the things in our lives that might cause us anxiety or stress – actually has a significant impact on our physical health and well-being."
+Research suggests that what we call psychosocial stress – the things in our lives that might cause us anxiety or stress – actually has a significant impact on our physical health and well-being.

 What science shows